 A wondrous and welcoming place to spend quality time with friends and family!
-We have exhibitions that will keep kids smiling for hours, programs to spark the imagination, and even on-the-go sketchbooks for exploring the galleries.
-With ever-changing things to do, get the best value with a Family Membership, which includes free admission for kids, exclusive discounts, and guest passes galore.
+We have exhibitions that will keep kids smiling for hours and virtual programs to spark the imagination.
+With ever-changing things to do, get the best value with a Family Membership, which includes exclusive discounts and guest passes galore.

 Check out our family labels, located in “Women Take the Floor” and in Shapiro Family Courtyard.
 Written to give caregivers a fun way to help children connect with artwork.

-Strollers are allowed in all galleries; however, there may by restrictions for some special exhibitions.
+Strollers are allowed in all galleries; however, there may be restrictions for some special exhibitions.
 Backpack-style child carriers are not allowed.

 Baby-changing areas are located in restrooms throughout the Museum.

 Mothers seeking to nurse their babies may use our quiet, private nursing room off of the Hemicycle Gallery; ask any staff member for directions.

 You can find two Everyone, or single-occupancy, restrooms, on Level G below Sharf Visitor Center.
 The spaces are equipped with changing tables and are fully accessible for people who use wheelchairs, require assistance, or privacy.

 Enjoy the art at the MFA—but please don’t touch it!

 Keep hands, bags, and small children at least 12 inches away from all artwork.
 Thank you for your help in preserving the art for others to enjoy.